dmytro-rybak/kube-deployments/README.md

 - syncOptions: `CreateNamespace=true`
 - revisionHistoryLimit: `5`

-Once you have updated `external-secrets.yaml`, commit and push the changes to your **GitHub repository** and you should changes in your Argo CD UI.
-And you need to manually sync the `root` application to install Argo CD application.
+Once you have updated `external-secrets.yaml`, commit and push the changes to your **GitHub repository** and you will see the changes in your Argo CD UI.
+Next, you need to manually sync the `root` application to install Argo CD application.

 ### Step 6: Create an Argo CD ApplicationSet for PostgreSQL